sulu/sulu/src/Sulu/Bundle/LocationBundle/Resources/docs/index.md

 Configuration:

 - **endpoint**: The endpoint to use (eg. `http://open.mapquestapi.com/nominatim/v1/search.php)
 - **api_key**: Authentication key for the configured Nominatim endpoint.
-(Create the api-key in the [Developer portal of Mapquest](https://developer.mapquest.com/user/me/apps) if you are using the Mqpquest provider).`
+(Create the api-key in the [Developer portal of Mapquest](https://developer.mapquest.com/user/me/apps) if you are using the Mapquest provider).`

 #### Goolge Maps